Jennifer Phipps: Early years

 Phipps was born out of wedlock to Elizabeth Maude in Marylebone, London, England, and "kind of tucked away," said a long-time friend.
 Two sisters adopted her, and she had regular contact with her mother and grandmother but was not permitted to recognize them in those roles.
 She first learned her father's name during an audition when, after hearing her mother's and grandmother's names, the director said, "Oh, you're Martin Walker's child."

 Phipps graduated from the Royal Academy of Dramatic Art in London.

 Career

 While in England, Phipps appeared in plays in London's West End.
 In the early 1960s she moved to Canada, where she worked for most of the rest of her career.

 Phipps was active in the Shaw Festival at Niagara-on-the-Lake, Ontario, appearing in more than 50 productions from her debut there in 1967 through her final Festival play in 2016.
 Her other performances included work at the Stratford Festival in The Winter's Tale, St. Lawrence Center in Mother Courage, Theatre Calgary in The Entertainer, the Vancouver Playhouse in The Glass Menagerie and the National Arts Centre in A Touch of the Poet and Mrs. Warren's Profession.

-On television, Phipps appeared in The Fifth Season (1955) and Anne of Green Gables: A New Beginning (2008).
+On television, Phipps appeared in The Fifth Season (1955), Coming of Age (1993) and Anne of Green Gables: A New Beginning (2008).